arijitray1993/r2d3/README.md

 ```

 Get all the data and place it in `custom_datasets/procThor/` (create the folder if not existing):
-- `final_data_neurips.json`:
+- `final_data_neurips.json`: https://huggingface.co/datasets/array/r2d3/blob/main/final_data_neurips.json
-- `GPT4V_room_descriptions_topdown.json`:
+- `GPT4V_room_descriptions_topdown.json`: https://huggingface.co/datasets/array/r2d3/blob/main/GPT4V_room_descriptions_topdown.json
-- `GPT4V_room_descriptions.json`:
+- `GPT4V_room_descriptions.json`:  https://huggingface.co/datasets/array/r2d3/blob/main/GPT4V_room_descriptions.json

-Get all the images and make sure they are in `custom_datasets/procThor/images/train/`.
+Get all the images from here (coming soon) and make sure they are in `custom_datasets/procThor/images/train/`.
 This folder should have folders corresponding to each room and the images from various corners inside the room folder.
 In the dataloader, we only select the image with most objects visbile for tasking the model to reconstruct it in 3D.

 To be able to run the training/evaluations with infered depth, run: